mallen13/e-commerce-store/README.md

 As for state-management, the project did not contain a lot of components, so prop drilling was sufficient.

+Prducts are currently fetched from a place-holder API called "Fake Store API".

 Styling was doine using Charka-UI.
 Althought the project is not as lightweight as some, the project will always be small enough that it won't make a noticable performance difference.
 Chakra is a React UI component library that is great for quickly creating complex components like modals, menus, alerts, toasts, and drawers.

 ## Roadmap